 The only drawback to this Alice Springs hotel is that it’s about a 30 minute walk into town.
 To compensate, this Alice Springs hotel runs a free shuttle bus, but you’ll need to check times as it seems to run infrequently.

-The Desert Palms Resort, which has self-catering/cooking rooms is also located the Casino/Convention Centre area.
+The Desert Palms, to the north, which has self-catering/cooking rooms is also located the Casino/Convention Centre area.
 Read our review here.

 Todd River Area

 The entire Todd River and its huge River Red Gum trees are sacred sites to local Arrernte people.

 The Todd River and its trees represent several different dreamtime ancestors: caterpillar ancestors travelling towards Spencer Hill (located at the north eastern end of town), and the Kwekatye (kooka-JUH) Boys travelling north, in pursuit of two sisters they found rather attractive.